bpropelled/Web-Dev-Notes/CONSOLE.md

 ```
 Note that the $* syntax works after a directory string as well as an executable which takes in arguments.
 So in the above example, the user-defined command dropbox research points to the same directory as research.
 As Rivenfall pointed out, it is a good idea to include a command that allows for convenient editing of the env.cmd file.
 See alias above.
 If you are in a cmd session, enter cmd to restart cmd and reload the env.cmd file.

+### What is a batch file?
+These are simple text files containing some lines with commands that get executed in sequence, one after the other.
+These files have the special extension BAT or CMD.
+Files of this type are recognized and executed through an interface (sometimes called a shell) provided by a system file called the command interpreter.
+In Windows XP/ Vista the command interpreter is the file cmd.exe.
+The large assortment of versatile commands available in Windows XP/Vista/7 makes batch files a powerful tool.
+Constructing a batch file consists of nothing more than opening any text editor like the accessory Notepad, entering some lines containing commands, and saving the file with an extension BAT or CMD.
+(The CMD extension is limited to newer Windows systems and is not recognized in Windows 9x/Me systems.
+In Windows XP, Vista, and 7 there is little practical difference between the two extensions.)
+Don't use Wordpad or Word unless you are very careful to save all files in pure text format.
+The commands themselves are often quite simple and there is no need to learn a programming language.
+Those who wish can explore the intricacies that are available with branching and looping but here I will confine the discussion to some straightforward application to everyday tasks.
+The focus will be on saving time and effort for some routine stuff like system housekeeping and simple file management.

+Running a batch file is a simple matter of clicking on it.
+Batch files can also be run in a command prompt or the Start-Run line.
+In that case, the full path name must be used unless the file's path is in the path environment.

+### Constructing a batch file
+In the following discussion it is assumed that the Introductory page and the page on Commands have been read.
+The first line in a batch file often consists of this command
+**@echo off**
+By default, a batch file will display its commands as it runs.
+The purpose of this first command is to turn off this display.
+The command "echo off" turns off the display for the whole script, except for the "echo off" command itself.
+The "at" sign "@" in front makes the command apply to itself as well.
+This nuance isn't really all that important in the context here but I mention it because it is often seen in scripts.
+The scripts we will discuss are very brief and omitting this line won't make any great difference.
+However, as a matter of good practice, we will enter it in our scripts.